vercel/next.js/examples/cms-agilitycms/README.md

 Go to **Shared Content**, select the **Authors** list and click the **+ New** button to create a new content item:

-- You just need **1 Author content item**.
+- You need **1 Author content item**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Click on **Save** and **Publish** once you're done.